mbt-administrator/DemoSDK.Android/README.md

 }
 ```

 Add the following dependency to your dependencies list.
-If the `2.0.4.2` version is not the last available version, replace `2.0.4.2` with the last version of the SDK:
+If the `2.0.4.3` version is not the last available version, replace `2.0.4.3` with the last version of the SDK:

 ```
+implementation 'mybraintech.com:sdk-full:2.0.4.3'
-implementation 'mybraintech.com:sdk-full:2.0.4.2'
+implementation 'mybraintech.com:sdk-lite:2.0.4.3:javadoc'
 implementation 'com.android.support:appcompat-v7:28.0.0'
 ```